 The Personalized Medicine Research Project was a logical outgrowth of initial genomic research.
 If doctors can understand which genes and environmental factors are involved in a disease, they may be better able to target the disease with specific medications that affect these particular pathways.
 This information might also enable doctors to predict the risk of disease in an individual and prescribe preventive measures.
-In 2002, the Center for Human Genetics launched what is now the largest population-based genetic research project in the United States, involving more than 20,000 central Wisconsin residents.
+In 2002, the Center for Precision Medicine Research launched what is now the largest population-based genetic research project in the United States, involving more than 20,000 central Wisconsin residents.

 The Marshfield Clinic is one of four partners in the Wisconsin Genomics Initiative (WGI), a historic collaboration.
 The WGI vision is to be able to predict, for individual patients in a clinical setting, the risks of disease susceptibility and treatment response using the combined power of cutting edge genetic, phenotypic, and environmental analysis.
 Each of the four partners is a leader in one or more areas needed for a successful effort.